 Concerns related to adverse effects:

-• Bone marrow suppression: Neutropenia and agranulocytosis have been reported with high doses and prolonged use.
+• Bone marrow suppression: Neutropenia and agranulocytosis have been reported rarely with high doses and prolonged use.

 • Hepatic impairment: Use with caution; systemic exposure may be increased with hepatic impairment.

 • Hydatid disease: Not effective for hydatid disease.

 • Drug-drug interactions: Potentially significant interactions may exist, requiring dose or frequency adjustment, additional monitoring, and/or selection of alternative therapy.
 Consult drug interactions database for more detailed information.